 Several clinics now provide an option which is detox only, though this isn’t usually publicised.

-Short-term detox plans are available, **only** if you already have plans in place for support upon completion.
+Ask about short term detox **only** if you have adequate plans for support upon completion.

 ...in other words, a proper and structured plan to therapy with its associated follow-up support.